Why do we need clinical faculty?

 This experience is scheduled in a comprehensive family practice office, allowing development of clinical knowledge and skills in a clinical setting with real patients, prior to entering clinical clerkship.

 Students learn the principles of family medicine and enhance interviewing and physical exam skills under the supervision of a family physician.
 Over time, students will begin to understand the process of arriving at a diagnosis and formulating a treatment plan.

 Commitment: Up to six two-hour sessions per semester, plus feedback; Tues-Fri mornings or afternoons.

 First Patient Program Preceptor

-The First Patient Program (FPtP) is a pilot project at the Island Medical Program running from January – December 2018.
+The First Patient Program (FPtP) runs from January to December each year.

 Based on a successful model at Queens University, the program has been developed to meet many of the UBC MD Undergraduate Program objectives and to provide a longitudinal clinical educational experience for students.

 In the First Patient Program, two students are paired with a volunteer patient who has a chronic illness and the patient’s primary physician.
 Students will learn firsthand from their patient what it is like to live with a chronic illness as they join the patient for eleven months of their health care journey.
 They will experience what it is like to navigate the health care system from the patient’s perspective.
 Physicians will be required to witness history reporting, provide further insight into patient’s condition from care provider perspective, and review student reflection reports on the process.